Top 10 Things You Didn’t Know About Marilyn Monroe

 GALA

-Even if you’re up on your Marilyn Monroe facts, you might not know that Monroe could have been in a famous classic movie.
-When Hollywood bought the rights to the story of Breakfast at Tiffany’s, director Truman Capote wanted Marilyn Monroe to play the lead role Holly Golightly.
-Marilyn even worked with him on two scenes, leaving Capote to claim that, “she was terrifically good.”However, Monroe’s acting coach and advisor didn’t like Holly Golightly’s character.
-They felt that she wasn’t the kind of character that would best suit Marilyn.
+Even if you’re up on your Marilyn Monroe facts, you might have yet to learn that Monroe could have been in a famous classic movie.
+When Hollywood bought the rights to the story of Breakfast at Tiffany’s, director Truman Capote wanted Marilyn Monroe to play the lead role of Holly Golightly.
+Marilyn even worked with him on two scenes, leaving Capote to claim that “she was perfect.”However, Monroe’s acting coach and advisor didn’t like Holly Golightly’s character.
+They felt she wasn’t the character that would best suit Marilyn.
 In the end, she didn’t take the part.

-Capote wasn’t happy about not getting Marilyn to play the part, and he certainly didn’t like Paramount’s choice in Audrey Hepburn, saying that Paramount double-crossed him to cast the other actress.
+Capote wasn’t happy about not getting Marilyn to play the part, and he certainly didn’t like Paramount’s choice of Audrey Hepburn, saying that Paramount double-crossed him to cast the other actress.

 Flavorwire

-In a list of Marilyn Monroe facts, we can’t neglect to talk about some of her famous weaknesses.
-Monroe was habitually late for appearances on various movie sets, interviews and press conferences.
+We can’t neglect to talk about some of her famous weaknesses in a list of Marilyn Monroe facts.
+Monroe was habitually late for appearances on various movie sets, interviews, and press conferences.
 A possible explanation could be Monroe’s insecurity about her acting abilities.
 Monroe reportedly suffered from debilitating anxiety that would be severe enough to make her physically ill.

 Monroe was also the butt of a scheduled joke before her famed “Happy Birthday Mr. Pre-si-dent” rendition for John F. Kennedy.
 When Monroe was announced to appear on stage, the spotlights panned to an empty spot.
 After the laughter died down, Monroe came out to sing.